dahlia/fedify-postgres/README.md

 To be released.

- -  Use the explicitly typed binding instead of an implicit one to work around the stringification issue.
+ -  Fixed a bug where binding parameters have not been properly escaped with some settings of Postgres.js.

 ### Version 0.2.1